 Aarhus University Seal

-Retention in higher education – new perspectives
+Retention in Higher Education – new perspectives

 Nearly one in three university students in Denmark drop out, particularly during their first year.
 Research shows that often, it is because they are either insufficiently prepared or prevented from pursuing their independent goals.